getpelican/pelican/docs/install.rst

     pelican-quickstart

+If run inside an activated virtual environment, ``pelican-quickstart`` will look for an associated project path inside ``$VIRTUAL_ENV/.project``.
+If that file exists and contains a valid directory path, the new Pelican project will be saved at that location.
+Otherwise, the default is the current working directory.
+To set the new project path on initial invocation, use:
+``pelican-quickstart --path /your/desired/directory``

 Once you finish answering all the questions, your project will consist of the following hierarchy (except for *pages* — shown in parentheses below — which you can optionally add yourself if you plan to create non-chronological